Highly anisotropic magnetism in the vanadium-based kagome metal TbV6Sn6: Results

 The inverse magnetic susceptibility, $\chi^{-1}$, is plotted in Fig. \ref{Fig2}(c). $\chi^{-1}$ varies linearly with temperature above 100 K once the first low-lying crystal field multiplet is appreciably populated.
-An empirical Curie-Weiss analysis, $\chi^{-1} = (T-\Theta_{CW})/C$; $C$ = Curie constant, $\Theta_{CW}$ = Curie-Weiss temperature, was performed above 100 K and the fits are overplotted with the data in Fig. \ref{Fig2}(c).
-This analysis yields a Weiss temperature of 33.1(1) K and -40.4(2) K parallel and perpendicular to the moment easy-axis in the excitonic regime.
-These values are consistent with the presence of ferromagnetic correlations along the easy-axis and antiferromagnetic correlations perpendicular to the easy-axis at high temperature.
+An empirical Curie-Weiss analysis, $\chi^{-1} = (T-\Theta_{eff})/C$; $C$ = Curie constant, $\Theta_{eff}$ = an empirical Curie-Weiss temperature in the high temperature, thermally mixed state, was performed above 100 K and the fits are overplotted with the data in Fig. \ref{Fig2}(c).
+This analysis yields $\Theta_{eff}=33.1(1)$ K parallel and $\Theta_{eff}=-40.4(2)$ K perpendicular to the moment easy-axis in the excitonic regime.
 Curie constants of 11.69(1) and 13.41(1) cm$^3$ mol$^{-1}$ are fit with the field parallel and perpendicular to the c-axis respectively.
 These Curie constants translate to effective magnetic moments of 9.6 and 10.3 $\mu_B$/Tb along the respective directions, consistent with the $J$= 6 ($L$=3, $S$=3) moment of Tb$^{3+}$ ions.
+Higher magnetic fields or a solution for the non-Kramers ground state multiplet wave functions will be required to quantitatively determine the precise g-tensor anisotropy.